LoyolaChicagoCode/cs2-lab12-hashtable-java/README.md

-# Loyola COMP 271 Lab 11
+# Loyola COMP 271 Lab 12: hash table implementation

-# Individual project
+## Individual activity

 Collaborate with your teammates but submit individually.
 Clearly list the members of your team.